PennyLaneAI/pennylane/doc/introduction/measurements.rst

 tree.
 This algorithm is thus of the depth-first family of tree-traversal algorithms.

 To summarize, this algorithm gives us the best of both worlds.
-In the limit of few shots and/or many MCMs, it is as fast as the naive shot-by-shot implementation because few sub-trees are explored.
-In the limit of many shots and/or few MCMs, it is equal to or faster than the deferred measurement algorithm (albeit with more overheads in practice) because each tree edge is visited at most once, all while reducing the memory requirements exponentially.
+In the limit of few shots and/or many mid-circuit measurements, it is as fast as the naive shot-by-shot implementation because few sub-trees are explored.
+In the limit of many shots and/or few mid-circuit measurements, it is equal to or faster than the deferred measurement algorithm (albeit with more overheads in practice) because each tree edge is visited at most once, all while reducing the memory requirements exponentially.

 The tree-traversal algorithm is not a transform.
-Its usage is therefore specified by passing an ``mcm_method`` option to a QNode (see section :ref:`MCMConfig <mcm_config>`).
+Its usage is therefore specified by passing an ``mcm_method`` option to a QNode (see section :ref:`"Configuring mid-circuit measurements" <mcm_config>`).
 For example,

 .. code-block:: python